 - Perceived value: if you decrease the price too much, any future increases might be met with resistance from customers.

-- Great for many small businesses: many small businesses have built their brand around a social, environmental and welfare-based awareness — perfect for premium pricing.
+- Great for many small businesses: many have built their brand around a social, environmental and welfare-based awareness — perfect for premium pricing strategies.

 - Entry barrier: if you get your branding right, competitors may be put off by the marketing investment required to justify their own version of a product.